distriqt/AIR-ImageScripts/README.md

 ## AIR Image Scripts

-These scripts are helpful to generate the required icons (including `Assets.car`) and default launch images.
+These scripts are helpful to generate the required icons (including `Assets.car`) and the iOS launch storyboard.

-The script takes 3 parameters:
+The script takes several optional parameters:

-- path to the icon image to use as the base, we suggest a 1024x1024 pixel image;
+- [optional] path to the icon image to use as the base, we suggest a 1024x1024 pixel image (defaults to `icon.png`);
-- path to the launch / default image to use as the base, we suggest a large 2732x2732 pixel image;
+- [optional] path to the launch / default image to use as the base, we suggest a large 2732x2732 pixel image (defaults to `launch.png`);
-- colour to use to fill background when required for default images.
+- [optional] colour to use to fill background when required for default images
-  - Of the format "#RRGGBB";
+  - in the format: `"#RRGGBB"`;
 - [optional] output path for the files.
-You can use this to point to the assets output folder of your application.
-Defaults to a directory `dst`.
+You can use this to point to the assets output folder of your application (defaults to `out`);
+- [optional] path to an alternate icon image which will be added as the `AlternateIcon`, we suggest a 1024x1024 pixel image (defaults to `icon-alt.png`);

+### Installation

-The script uses imagemagick's `convert` to resize the images so you need to have this installed.
+The script uses imagemagick to resize the images so you need to have this installed.

 ```
 brew install imagemagick
 ```

+> This needs to be at least version 7

 It also uses Xcode tools to create the `Assets.car` from your images.
 You need Xcode and then can install the build tools with:

 ```
 xcode-select --install
 ```

+> We recommend using Xcode 15 currently

 ### Examples